TheFifthRider/fate-slash-fate/docs/quick-ref.md

 **Q: Session ended in the middle of combat.
 Do I get my FP back?**
 No!

+**Q: Does it cost anything to refuse a Compel?**
+No; you are already losing out on the offered Fate Point.

+**Q: How many FP does the GM get?**
+One for each PC in the scene, shared by all NPCs.

 ## Aspects & Command Seals

 **Q: What's a Boost?**